 sudo / Applications / Install \ OS \ X \ El \ Capitan.app/Contents/Resources/createinstallmedia –volume / Volumes /example –Applicationpath / Applications / Install \ OS \ X \ El \ Capitan.app

-The Start the Mac with a bootable USB device connected or equipped with the installer will be the same not automatically as a start volume chosen.
-Here you can help by looking for the corresponding start sound when the Mac starts up the Option or Alt key tried hard.
+In the Start the Mac with a bootable USB device connected or equipped with the installer will be the same not automatically as a startup volume chosen.
+You can help here by listening for the corresponding start-up sound when the Mac starts up the Option or Alt key tried hard.
 In the following selection you can now control the stick.

 If you Boot Windows 7, Windows 8 or Windows 10 via USB then you need either the original DVD or an ISO.
 The Windows operating system as ISO for download abound on the internet.
-In addition to the complete instructions for the USB stick with Windows boot, you should also take a look at the ISO reference at this point Chip.de are recommended, where you can also find ISO files for Windows 7 and Windows 8 versions.
+In addition to the complete instructions for the USB stick with Windows boot, you should also get the ISO reference at this point Chip.de are recommended, where you can also find ISO files for Windows 7 and Windows 8 versions.

 But if you want to save the money, proceed as follows when creating the Windows 10 USB stick:

-Almost everything in digital home use overflows these days USB, so that should also be Boot from a USB stick to be possible.
-With both OS X and Windows, you can get helpers on USB relatively carefree.
-One Make the USB stick bootable, this is not rocket science, but a safe step towards the system start in the event of problems with the hard drive or other failures.
-What are your experiences; have you had to boot from USB?
+Almost everything is overflowing in digital home use these days USB, so that should too Boot from a USB stick to be possible.
+With both OS X and Windows, you can pull little helpers onto USB relatively easily.
+A Make the USB stick bootable, this is not rocket science, but a safe step towards booting the system in the event of hard disk problems or other failures.
+What are your experiences; you have had to before boot from USB?
 How do you have yours USB boot stick tinkered?
 Please leave a comment!